Hendrix-CS/csci320/essays/essay2.md

 2. Describe two situations beyond those covered in our projects in which one would need concurrency.
 In one situation, argue as to why processes are preferable to threads as a concurrency mechanism.
 In the other situation, argue as to why threads are preferable to processes as a concurrency mechanism.
-Again, use specific examples from your implementations of the shell and the web server to support your answer.
+Again, use specific examples to support your answer.
 3. Write a concluding paragraph in which you summarize what you have learned about concurrency by this point in the course.